 Coalescing filters are critical in any gas application where entrained liquid would cause damage or make a process less efficient.
+Let's take a closer look at what a coalescing filter is and how it works.

-A coalescing filter is a filtration system that speeds up the process of collecting and merging very small droplets of liquid into larger droplets.
-This makes them easier to remove from the gas.
+Coalescing filters separate liquids from other liquids (liquid-liquid coalescer) or liquids from gas (liquid-gas coalescer).
+The filtration system speeds up the process of collecting and merging very small droplets of liquid into larger droplets.
+This makes them easier to remove from the liquid or gas.

 There's a crucial difference between the configuration of a coalescing filter cartridge and a standard filter cartridge.
-With a standard cartridge, the gas travels through the filter from outside to inside.
+With a standard cartridge, gas travels through the filter from outside to inside.
 This will coalesce the smaller droplets into larger ones, but it won't remove them from the gas stream.
 It just passes the problem from one side of the filter to the other.

 With a coalescing filter cartridge, the process is the opposite.
 The gas moves up inside the filter and then exits through the outside.